Analog User Guide - Tech Stack

 - The icons are provided by Tabler Icons.
 Emojis come from Twemoji.

-shortcuts and can search for both pages and posts. - feed is used to generate the RSS feed.
+- feed is used to generate the RSS feed.

 Inspiration